 1. User Experience (UX) Decision Area

-In this area, you need to understand who your user is, what their needs are, and what would make for a great experience at each layer of the stack.
+In this area, you need to understand who your user is, their needs, and what would make for a great experience at each stack layer.
 Don’t worry about the technical details at this point.
 Just think about what this person wants, not how you will deliver it.

 Plus, you’ll want to consider the needs of secondary users, like your internal Fleet Operations team, developer partners, sales team, installers, and more.